tfrommen/default-post-date/readme.md

 1. [Download ZIP](https://github.com/tfrommen/default-post-date/archive/master.zip).
 1. Upload contents to the `/wp-content/plugins` directory on your web server.
 1. Activate the plugin through the _Plugins_ menu in WordPress.
-1. Find the new _Default Post Date_ setting on the _General_ options page in your WordPress backend.
+1. Find the new _Default Post Date_ setting on the _General Settings_ page in your WordPress backend.

 ## Contribution